Designing a More Sustainable Laundry Space

 Ideally, you’ll have enough hampers or bins to collect laundry so that it’s all pre-sorted by color and material.
 A quick glance will let you know whether you have enough to run a load, plus, it’ll be much easier to do laundry if you’re pinched for time.

-You’ll need storage and organizational solutions for all your essentials like laundry soap, wash bags for delicates, wool dryer balls, pill removers, steamers, and more.
-And let's not forget about your stain fighting solutions like white vinegar, hydrogen peroxide, vegetable soap, and oxygen booster.
+You’ll need storage and organizational solutions for all your essentials like laundry soap, wool dryer balls, pilling removers, steamers and more.
+And let's not forget about your stain fighting solutions like distilled white vinegar, hydrogen peroxide and oxygen booster.
+You can clean and reuse jars to neatly store loose products in a pull out cabinet organizer.

 Hopefully you’re choosing mostly biodegradable, phosphate-free and non-petroleum products to stock your laundry room, but in case of anything hazardous, make sure the storage solutions are child-safe.